ytisf/theZoo/README.md

 	https://github.com/ytisf/theZoo

 Stuff which are in the making:
-	1. More precise searching and indexing including platform and more.
+- [ ] More precise searching and indexing including platform and more.
-	2. We have about 400 more malwares to map and add
+- [ ] We have about 400 more malwares to map and add
-	3. Git update of platform and new malware.
+- [ ] Git update of platform and new malware.
-	4. Fix display of search.
+- [ ] Fix display of search.

-If you have any suggenstions or malware that you have indexed as in the documentations please send it to us to yuvaln210 [at] your most popular mail server so we can add it for every one's enjoyment.
+If you have any suggestions or malware that you have indexed as in the documentations please send it to us to yuvaln210 [at] your most popular mail server so we can add it for every one's enjoyment.